dennislamcv1/IBMGAPM/README.md

 # IBMGAPM
-## Generative AI for Project Managers Specialization
+## Generative AI for Project Managers Specialization (3 course series)

 Generative AI knowledge is now an essential skill in project management.
 According to Business 2 Community, 93% of companies that invest in AI for project management report a positive return on investment.
 Additionally, generative AI can improve the success rate of projects by around 25%.